ivanvaladares/instagram-scrapper/README.md

 MONGODB_DBNAME            # Database name
-MONGODB_CREATE            # This option when is true will create all collections and indexes MAX_PROFILES              # How many profiles will be scrapped at the same time MAX_DOWNLOADS=50          # How many posts download will be placed at the same time ISCRAPPER_READONLY        # This will disable delete and creation of profiles on your instance ENVIRONMENT               # Outputs logs to console when in DEV
+MONGODB_CREATE            # This option when is true will create all collections and indexes MAX_PROFILES              # How many profiles will be scrapped at the same time MAX_DOWNLOADS             # How many posts download will be placed at the same time ISCRAPPER_READONLY        # This will disable delete and creation of profiles on your instance ENVIRONMENT               # Outputs logs to console when in DEV
 ```